1978 Triumph Electric 151f #41029286

 Description:

-This typewriter was manufactured in Frankfurt am Main, Germany in the Adlerwerke factory of the Triumph-Adler company.
-Fully identical to the Adler Electric 151f.
+This typewriter was manufactured by Triumph-Adler’s Adlerwerke factory in Frankfurt am Main, Germany in late 1978.
+It's fully identical to the Adler Electric 151f except of the nameplate.
 All of the Triumph and Adler 111/131/151-series typewriter were build in Frankfurt as well as the almost identical Royal 970 (different styling and control elements) and the technically identical Royal 991.
+And the Imperial 800 belongs to this series of typewriters too.
+This was the time when Litton Inc. had owned these companies and optimized their capabilities by concentrating the standard electric typewriter production of Litton’s subsidiaries Royal and Imperial to Germany.

 Typeface Specimen: